 Emails can sit unread for days, phone calls can go unanswered, but text messages are almost always read immediately after they’re sent.

 We already talked about the comparatively dismal open rates for email.
 The average CTR for PPC ads is even worse at 2%.

 The point is that SMS marketing is underrated and underappreciated.

-But nothing great comes without its catch.
+But nothing great comes without a catch.